How do you know when you're ready to grow your SaaS business?

 It's still a super valuable metric.
 But it's not going to tell you the full picture on its own.

-For example, you also have to consider your runway, your customer acquisition cost payback periods, and your overall cash flow.
+For example, you must consider your runway, customer acquisition cost payback periods, and overall cash flow.

 Since the magic number uses Monthly Recurring Revenue, you don't know if that revenue is due to expansions or to new logos.